Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Fetches a completed or in-progress scan by its id' with ownership scope, distinguishing it from sibling 'scan_site' which creates scans.
+Description clearly states 'Fetches a completed or in-progress scan by its id', providing a specific verb and resource, and distinguishes from sibling tools like scan_site which creates scans.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.